 3. Consistently create content on your best keyword-focused boards

-As mentioned by many top marketers, Tailwind is a great platform when it comes to keeping Pinterest active.
+As mentioned by many top marketers, a scheudling platform when it comes to keeping Pinterest active is ideal, such as Tailwind.
 It allows you to easily schedule out pins to keep your boards “active” with other people’s content when we have exhausted our other pins.

 This takes a large load off of you to create it and ensures activity on your keyword-targeted boards.
 Here is a video on Tailwind Tribes, which allow you to meet like-minded people in your niche and share each other’s content.

 That’s all for Pinterest SEO today.
-If you need help planning your Pinterest marketing strategy for your firm, feel free to contact a Bizop Marketing Specialist today!
+If you need help planning your Pinterest marketing strategy for your firm, feel free to request our media kit below!